telerik/document-processing-docs/libraries/radspreadprocessing/cross-platform.md

 * **ImagePropertiesResolver**: Gets or sets an *ImagePropertiesResolverBase* instance used to resolve image properties.

     > .NET Standard specification does not define APIs for getting the image properties.
+    SpreadProcessing needs to have access to GDI+ basic graphics functionality.
-Thus, in order to export them a custom implementation inheriting the ImagePropertiesResolverBase abstract class have to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.
-Please, keep in mind this properties resolver does not have a default implementation.
+    Thats why, to allow the library to get the image properties in order to export them a custom implementation inheriting the ImagePropertiesResolverBase abstract class have to be set to the ImagePropertiesResolver property inside the SpreadExtensibilityManager.

-    **Example 1** shows how you can create a custom implementation inheriting the ImagePropertiesResolverBase abstract class in Windows environment.
+    >important If the ImagePropertiesResolver property is not set, an exception is thrown.

     #### **[C#] Example 1: Windows Example: Creating custom implementation inheriting the ImagePropertiesResolverBase abstract class**
     {{region cs-radspreadprocessing-cross-platform_0}}